hpc-syspros-basics/hpc-syspros-basics.github.io/HPC_Basics_menu/Node_Health_Check/Installing_NHC.md

 ## Installing from pre-built RPM packages

-You can find the prebuilt packages for the latest release of NHC for Redhat based operating systems on the github page for [NHC](https://github.com/mej/nhc/releases/).
+You can find the prebuilt packages for the latest release of NHC for Redhat based operating systems on the github page for [NHC Releases](https://github.com/mej/nhc/releases/).

 ```
 # If installing on a stateful node